 - 4 medium apples, such as Fuji or Rome Beauty, which hold their shape when cooked

-- 1. Melt the butter and brown sugar together in a small skillet over medium heat.
-Stir in the cheese and remove from the heat when melted.
+- 1. Heat the butter and brown sugar in a small skillet over medium heat, stirring occasionally, until the butter melts and the sugar dissolves.
+Add the cheese and stir until it melts.
+Remove the pan from the heat.
+Let cool slightly.

 - 2. Peel and core the apples, cutting each into 1-inch-thick wedges.
-Thread the apples onto skewers, if you wish, or plan to lay them on a small-mesh grill rack or grill foil.
+Thread the apples onto skewers, if desired, or place them on a small-mesh grill rack or foil.

-- 3. Brush on all sides with just enough of the Roquefort Butter to coat and set aside until you’re ready for dessert.
+- 3. Brush the apples on all sides with just enough of the Roquefort butter to coat.
+Set aside at room temperature until you’re ready for dessert.

-- 4. Fire up the grill, bringing the heat to medium (4 to 5 seconds with the hand test).
+- 4. A while before you’re ready for dinner, fire up the grill, bringing the heat to medium (which is when you can hold your hand above the grill rack for 4 to 5 seconds).
 Grill the apples for 10 to 12 minutes, turning on all sides, until tender and lightly brown.
-Keep the butter warm over the edge of the grill.
-In the last couple of minutes of cooking, baste the apples again with the butter.
+Keep the saucepan with the remaining Roquefort butter warm along the edge of the grill.
+During the last couple minutes of cooking, baste the apples again with the butter.

-- 5. Remove the apples from the skewers, if needed.
-Divide the apples among serving plates and drizzle with any remaining butter.
-Serve immediately.
-Add a touch of color to the plates with orange slices or another garnish, if you wish.
+- 5. Remove the apples from the skewers, if necessary.
+Divide the apples among serving plates and drizzle with any remaining butter and serve immediately.

 Grilled Apples with Roquefort Butter Recipe © 2005 Cheryl and Bill Jamison.
 All rights reserved.